- Ahmedabad, Gujarat, 382424

 Processing is simple

 Polyurethane processing does not require complicated or expensive equipment.
-The only equipment needed for simple blending operations is a batch mixer, and no heating equipment is necessary.
+A batch mixer is the only equipment needed for simple blending operations, and no heating equipment is necessary.
 It contrasts with other rubber types that require heating and mastication equipment.

 Mark products and surfaces with a pen or pencil.